Why is Recovery Important After a Boxing Class?

 - Drink Lots of Water - Drinking water is one of the best things you can do for your body, especially after a workout.
 You lose a lot of water when you workout and if you become dehydrated, it’s a lot more challenging on your body.
 You can also use other kinds of liquids to help you replenish electrolytes, like coconut water.

 - Stretching - Stretching is essential for helping your muscles to cool off after a challenging class.
 The benefits include increased range of motion, flexibility, blood circulation and recovery.
 It can help prevent injury and help harmonise you mind.
+For more a more detailed breakdown on stretching head to our blog dedicated to it.

 - Sleep - Sleep is essential for any kind of physical recovery and makes a huge difference to how quickly you feel good and how well you heal as a huge amount of your body’s recovery is done while you sleep.
 It can also support mental performance, so that your brain is also able to perform effectively.
 Mental strength is as important as physical strength for a great workout.